top of page

 Support: Transportation provided throughout the tour in a Mercedes van with a professional driver.
 Pick-up and drop off at a central location in Florence.
 Mike & Elena will accompany the group every day of the tour and will be available throughout to provide assistance as required.

-Hotels: We have selected excellent hotels in each location that provide the best ambience, views and outdoor spaces without compromising on quality.
+Hotels: We have selected 4 star hotels in each location that provide the best ambience, views, outdoor spaces and overall quality.
 All guest rooms have private bathrooms.

-Booking: To provide greater certainty that our first choice of hotels will be available we require a firm booking with deposit by the end of 2024, but the earlier the better.
+Booking: To provide greater certainty that our first choice of hotels will be available we would like a firm booking with deposit by the end of 2024.

-Terms & Conditions: Will be sent on requested to interested persons.
+Terms & Conditions: Will be sent on request to interested persons.

 Contact: For further information, clarifications or to express interest in booking one of the 2025 tours please contact us at Mike@mykindofitaly.com